Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Summary and discussion

 \section{Summary and discussion}

-As particles in a disk gravitationally scatter off one another (these can be solid particles in a circumstellar debris disk or planetary ring, or stars in a galactic disk), their eccentricities $e$ and inclinations $i$ diffuse.
+As particles in a disk gravitationally scatter off one another (these can be solid particles in a circumstellar debris disk or planetary ring, or stars in a galactic disk), their median and rms eccentricities $e$ and inclinations $i$ grow.
 Working in the dispersion-dominated regime where bodies are on crossing orbits, with relative velocities controlled by $e$ and $i$ and not by the background shear, we have shown that when $e \gg i$, i.e.~when relative velocities between particles are much larger parallel to the disk midplane than perpendicular, particles are gravitationally (``viscously'') stirred into vertical density distributions resembling Lorentzians.

 Vertical Lorentzians result from particles random walking in inclination $i$ such that their individual steps $\Delta i \propto \pm \,i$.
-Such a scaling is obviously true when $i=0$, and arises because changes in inclination depend on the vertical component of the gravitational acceleration between scattering particles.
-That vertical component increases as the angle $f_N$ (technically $\arcsin f_N$) between the line joining two scattering particles and the midplane horizontal (Equation \ref{eq:fN} and Figure \ref{fig:picture}); in turn, $f_N$ increases with the mutual inclination $i$ (Equation \ref{eq:fN_OOM}).
-Thus the steps $\Delta i$ do not have constant magnitude but rather have constant $\Delta i/i = \Delta \ln i$.
-A random walk with fixed steps in log $i$ generates a log normal inclination distribution $dN/di$, whose thick tail at high $i$ produces the broad Lorentzian-like wings of the disk's vertical density profile $dN/dz$.
+Such a scaling, obviously true when $i=0$, arises because what changes $i$ in a scattering encounter between particles is the vertical component of the gravitational acceleration, and this component scales as $f_N$, the scattering angle between the line joining the bodies and the horizontal (Figure \ref{fig:picture}).
+When $i$ is sufficiently small that vertical displacements between scattering bodies are smaller than scattering impact parameters, $f_N$ is small and scales with $i$ (Equation \ref{eq:kickoom}).
+When $i$ random walks with steps $\Delta i$ that scale with $i$ (i.e.~steps of fixed $\Delta i/i = \Delta \ln i$), the inclination distribution $dN/di$ grows a log normal tail at high $i$, leading to broad Lorentzian-like wings in the disk's vertical density profile $dN/dz$.

-Given enough dispersion-dominated scatterings, inclinations grow to catch up to eccentricities, and the system relaxes into equipartition with $e \simeq 2i$.
-At this stage, the random-walk steps $\Delta i$ stop exponentiating (the angle $f_N$ saturates at order unity) and the vertical density profile $dN/dz$ relaxes to a Gaussian.
+Given enough dispersion-dominated scatterings, inclinations grow until vertical displacements become larger than impact parameters.
+Then scattering impact angles $f_N$ become broadly distributed over an order-unity range, $i$ stops exponentiating, and the vertical density profile $dN/dz$ relaxes toward --- but may not actually reach, depending on the time elapsed, and how much mass and what size bodies are contained in the disk --- a Gaussian.
+The endpoint of stirring is equipartition, with $i \simeq e/2$.
+There are four regimes of inclination evolution, with the quasi-2D regime studied by \citet{rafikov10} at the extreme low-$i$ end of the evolutionary sequence, and equipartition on the other.
+While inclinations grow in tandem with eccentricities in equipartition, inclinations grow faster than eccentricities in the three out-of-equipartition regimes, when $i < e/2$ (Section \ref{subsec:time}).